Home Staging: Before and Afters

 Did you know that people spend more time at a staged home than a vacant home.
 Odds are that someone who speeds through the home isn’t going to put an offer on it, right?

 Not only that, but when a home is vacant and empty, it’s a lot easier to notice each and every flaw.
 The home could be in great condition, but a buyer may notice every small ding, nail hole, or mar on the wall.
 They’re much more likely to notice the wear in the floor.
 Once the eye has something else to look at, it is distracted from seeing each and every small detail.
-And the funny thing is, once they moved their own furniture in and put their own art on the wall, they wouldn’t notice it anymore either.
+And the funny thing is, once they move their own furniture in and put their own art on the wall, they wouldn’t notice it anymore either.

 Weirdly enough, vacant rooms can actually look and feel smaller than when it’s staged with furniture.
 I don’t know why it works like that, but it does.
+(See example #3 below for a great illustration of this).

 But what about virtual staging?
 Isn’t that just as good?